hackerinthewoods/hackerinthewoods.com/source/posts/2015-07-20-an-experiment-in-refactoring-ember-properties.md

 const { computed, on } = Ember;

-// This is our Higher Order Function, that we are passing in the field name
-// to so that it can be captured by the Computed Property and returned as the
-// function to be called.
-//
-// We define it here because if we defined it on the Component we would expose
-// a method on the public API which is not usable outside the component, and
-// only returns a descriptor.
 const has = (field) => { return computed.notEmpty(field); };

 let LoginComponent = Ember.Component.extend({